Automattic/vip-governance-plugin/README.md

 We have approached this plugin from an opt-in standpoint.
 In other words, enabling this plugin without any rules will severely limit the editing experience.
 The goal is to create a stable editor with new blocks and features being enabled explicitly via rules, rather than implicitly via updates.

+This plugin is currently developed for use on WordPress sites hosted on the VIP Platform.

 ## Table of contents

 - [Installation](#installation)